Standardized: St. John's wort

-Hepericum perforatum is one of many species known commonly as St John's Wort, and is the species most commonly associated with herbal medicine.
+Hypericum perforatum is one of many species known commonly as St. John's Wort, and is the species most commonly associated with herbal preparations.
 It is native to Europe but has since been naturalized to other temperate climates around the world, with particular prominence in North America.
 The plant is a creeping perennial, producing star-shaped yellow flowers containing long, abundant stamens.
-St John's Wort is traditionally harvested near the beginning of the flowering cycle on St John's Day, which falls annually on June 24th.
+St. John's Wort is traditionally harvested near the beginning of the flowering cycle on St. John's Day, which falls annually on June 24th.
 The flowers continue blooming throughout the summer and may be freely harvested throughout the season.

-In contrast to its many uses, some countries have identified St John's Wort as an invasive species and noxious weed.
+In contrast to its many uses, some countries have identified St. John's Wort as an invasive species and noxious weed.
 Though useful to humans, it can be dangerous to livestock, sprouting up in pastures and causing photosensitivity to the grazing animals that feed upon it.
-Ingestion of the plant may lead to health complications and even death.

 Traditionally used as a tea, sometimes available in tea bags; also used to make a red St. John's oil for use in liniments and lotions, but only from fresh material.
 May also be administered as a capsule or extract for convenience.

 Specific: Not to be used during phototherapy.
 Fair-skinned persons should avoid excessive exposure to sunlight during use.
 May decrease the blood levels of certain orally administered drugs.
 Consult a qualified healthcare practitioner before taking with medications.